spruceid/ssx/examples/Readme.md

 yarn && yarn build
 ```

-Then, you can run the examples:
+Then, you can run ssx-test-dapp and ssx-test-express-api:
 ```sh
 # From the root of the repo
 yarn run-examples